noesterle/aurora-ntfy/README.md

 NOAA data uses 0E to 360E longitude values, this script does a best-effort to convert `lat` and `long` to equivalent NOAA longitudes.
 Any coodinates that are not found are printed to console with the configured and converted values, and a negative value will be used in the notifications "Local 30 min Chance:" value.

+Latitude and Longitude values can be converted and displayed at [the NGS Coordinate Conversion and Transformation Tool (NCAT)](https://www.ngs.noaa.gov/NCAT/).